Jörg Pareigis

 Course organiser

 From September 1st, 2022, Lotta Åbjörnsson works as Coordinator at the Unit for Educational Services, Lund university, Sweden.
 She has a background in physiotherapy and as educational developer.
 During the Covid-19 pandemic she worked as system manager for e-meeting tool Zoom at Lund university.
-Eight years as part of the organiser group behind the ONL project from the start in 2014 transformed her from tech-adverse to tech-savvy, counting teenage kids saying “we’ll ask mom” one of her main feats.
+Nine years as part of the organiser group behind the ONL project from the start in 2014 transformed her from tech-adverse to tech-savvy, counting teenage kids saying “we’ll ask mom” one of her main feats.

 Alan Soong 2020